galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > 2. Inspect the generated output
 {: .hands_on}

 Pangolin generates tabular output, in which each line corresponds to one sample found in the input consensus FASTA file.
-The output columns are explained in the Galaxy tool's help section and [here](https://cov-lineages.org/resources/pangolin/output.html).
+The output columns are explained in the Galaxy tool's help section and in [this chapter of the pangolin documentation](https://cov-lineages.org/resources/pangolin/output.html).

 With a larger number of samples we might actually want to create an observed lineage summary report.
 Lets see if you can generate such a report: